d3f4l7d/autoinstall/README.md

 # autoinstall
-.config &amp;&amp; some pacman commands
+# .config &amp;&amp; some pacman commands for fresh cloning